matloff/debugR/README.md

 many similarities, but no such background is assumed.
 (Note:  RStudio, ESS and statet all have nice debugging tools.)

+Note that **an additional of goal of this package is to teach good debugging habits.**  This feature will be developed over time.

 The tool currently needs a Linux or other Unix-family environment, e.g. Macs.
 It should work on Cygwin.
 (We may have a Windows version in the future.)
 Python is also required.